mtjhax/clearinghouse-adapter/processors/advanced_processors/README.md

 # Advanced Import/Export Processors

-These advanced processors can import and export data to custom formats with limits or no additional programming.
+The advanced import and export processors can import and export data in custom formats with little or no additional programming.
 To accomplish this, the data conversions are specified in a mapping configuration file.

 The mapping configuration file is stored in YAML format.
-There is one mapping for importing and another for exporting, since data conversions are not always the same in both directions.
+There is one mapping for importing and another for exporting as data conversions are not always the same in both directions.
 Detailed examples are available in `processors\advanced_processors\sample_data`.
 Example mappings used in the Adapter tests are in `sample_import_mapping.yml` and `sample_export_mapping.yml`.
 The file `sample_mappings.rb` shows how to define mappings in Ruby that are slightly easier to edit manually and then export to YAML files.
 ### Configuration
 To use these as your processors, update your `adapter_sync.yml` configuration file to look something like the following:
 ```yaml